HGVSnomenclature/hgvs-nomenclature/docs/recommendations/DNA/insertion.md

 !!! note "Can I describe a variant as g.123insG?"

     No, since the description is not unequivocal it is not allowed.
-What does the description mean, the insertion of a G **at** position 123 or the insertion of a G **after** position 123?<br>The situation becomes even more complex when using a coding DNA reference sequence a "-" character is used, e.g. c.-14insG or c.456-13insG.
+What does the description mean, the insertion of a G **at** position 123 or the insertion of a G **after** position 123?

+    The situation becomes even more complex when using a coding DNA reference sequence a "-" character is used, e.g. c.-14insG or c.456-13insG.
 In the description c.456-13insG, when the insertion is **after** intronic nucleotide c.456-13, is this position c.456-12 or c.456-14?

 !!! note "Can I use the "^" character to describe an insertion?"